$\infty$-Dold-Kan correspondence via representation theory: Preliminaries on derivators

-\begin{example} \begin{enumerate} \item Let $\mathcal{G}$ be a Grothendieck category.
-We have a stable combinatorial model category for complexes over a Grothendieck category and quasi-iso's as weak equivalences \cite[Example~3.11]{sto:dercot}.
+\begin{example} The following are examples of stable derivators which are useful for this work. \begin{enumerate} \item Let $\mathcal{G}$ be a Grothendieck category.
+We have a stable combinatorial model category for complexes over a Grothendieck category and quasi-isomorphisms as weak equivalences \cite[Example~3.11]{sto:dercot}.
 Recall that the derived category $\mathrm{D}(\mathcal{G})$ is the localization of the category of chain complexes at the class of quasi-isomorphisms.
-Then, by \cref{exder} and \cite[Proposition~1.30]{derptderstder} the \textbf{derivator associated to a Grothendieck category} is and since the model cateogry is stable the derivator is.
-In particular, we can choose $\mathcal{G}$ the module category of an algebra over a quiver and we can use this example to enhance \cref{dercat}. \item There are many Quillen equivalent stable model categories of spectra such that the homotopy category is the stable homotopy category $\mathcal{SHC}$.
+Then, by \cref{exder} and \cite[Proposition~1.30]{derptderstder} the \textbf{derivator associated to a Grothendieck category} is the $2$-functor and, since the model category is stable, the derivator is such.
+In particular, if we choose $\mathcal{G}$ to be the module category of an algebra over a quiver, we then use this example to enhance \cref{dercat}. \item There are many Quillen equivalent stable model categories of spectra such that the homotopy category is the stable homotopy category $\mathcal{SHC}$.
 The homotopy derivator $\cSp$ associated to any of these model categories is stable.
 We will refer to it as the \textbf{derivator of spectra}, it will play an essential role in \cref{sec:tilting}. \item Homotopy derivators of stable $\infty$-categories and stable model categories are stable \cite{gps:mayer}.

 More examples can be found in \cite{gst:basic}. \end{enumerate} \end{example}